BWizz/TI_Hercules_Development/README.md

     - Contains all source code specfic to the embedded hardware.
 2. LIDAR PC Visualization Applications
     - Contains all source code for a Python and .NET data visualizer application

+For a demostration, please view the attached video: Hecules_Lidar_&_Visualization_In_Action.MOV

 ### Hercules Embedded Development Source Code
 The embedded application contains source code that configures the for FreeRTOS OS and developed device drivers for the RPLIDAR-A2 Rotating Laser Range Scanner.